cbworden/shake-doc/_sources/technical_guide.txt

 components was not an option because the peak values on each component do not necessarily occur at the same time.
-A useful strategy going forward may be to employ the 50th percentile of the response spectra (over all non-redundant rotation angles (RotD050; Boore et al., 2010),, which is becoming a standard for "next-generation" GMPEs (Abrahamson et al., 2014), or or another agreed upon vector component calculation.
-(See Section 4).
+A useful strategy going forward may be to employ the 50th percentile of the response spectra (over all non-redundant rotation angles (RotD050; :ref:`Boore et al., 2010 <boore2010>`), which is becoming a standard for "next-generation" GMPEs (:ref:`Abrahamson et al., 2014 <abrahamson2014>`), or on another agreed upon vector component calculation.
+(See :ref:`future-directions`).
 However, such changes would require adoption of such calculations on the part of each contributing seismic network, and would thus require consensus and substantial software upgrades all around.